Learn about Food Additives

 The Dietary Guidelines for Americans (America's basic nutrition policy), American Heart Association, and other health authorities recommend that people consume no more than about 3 to 8 percent of calories in the form of refined sugars.
 That's far less than the current average of 15 percent of calories.
 The bottom line: the fewer added sugars—fructose, sucrose, or HFCS—one consumes the better (though, again, small amounts are safe).

-Improves shelf life, inhibits bacterial growth, fermentation, other purposes: Candy, baked goods, beer.
+Sweetener, improves shelf life, inhibits bacterial growth, fermentation, other purposes: Candy, baked goods, beer.

 Acids or enzymes are used to break down cornstarch into a syrup rich in maltose (35 percent or more), a disaccharide.
-High maltose corn syrup, corn syrup solids, and maltodextrin are similar, and each are produced in a wide variety of formulations for different applications.
+High-maltose corn syrup, corn syrup solids, and maltodextrin are similar, and each are produced in a wide variety of formulations for different applications.

 Flavor enhancer: Instant soups, frankfurters, sauce mixes, beef stew.